 So, if OCD is a form of addiction, what is the “fix”, you may ask.
 What is the reward center of your brain looking for?

-In addition to our brains very much waning things to feel “right”, a big part of the problem with OCD is that we have somehow, often without even realizing it and often precipitated by a time of stress or trauma, created a thinking habit or a physical habit or pattern that the brain picks up on and starts to believe is now the new “right”.
-This new habit could be just some random thinking habit that we latched onto due to our hyperawareness caused by the stress, or it could be an actual physical thing we start doing that makes us feel safer or feel more in control during this time of stress or worry.
+In addition to our minds very much wanting things to feel “right”, a big part of the problem with OCD is that we have somehow, often without even realizing it and often precipitated by a period of stress or trauma, created a thinking habit or a physical habit or pattern that the brain picks up on and starts to believe is now the new “normal”.
+This new habit could be just some random thinking habit that we latched onto due to our hyperawareness caused by stress, or it could be an actual physical thing we start doing that makes us feel safer or feel more in control during a time of stress or worry.

 Because this new habit gives us reassurance or was done often during this time of stress, the brain thinks it must be needed.
-So it puts a “sticky note” on it to sort of continue to bring us back to it.
-The brain thinks it is helping us.
-The old normal is gone and now a new normal is there that to us, doesn’t feel very normal at all.
-But we keep doing it because it now feels “right”.
+So it puts a “sticky note” on it the habit to encourage us to keep repeating it.
+The brain thinks it is helping us by doing this.
+And now the old normal is gone and a new normal is there that, to us, doesn’t feel very normal at all.
+But we keep repeating this habit anyway, because it now feels “right”.